HasinZaman/cyclic_data_structures/readme.md

 ### Stack

-The stack module contains a series of structs to create stacks and their utility functionalities.
+The stack module contains a series of structs to create stacks and their utility functionalities using cyclic lists.

+It is recommended to use [`Vec`] over [`Stack`] for most applications.
+As [`Vec`] has better - if not similar performance to the [`Stack`].
+It is therefore, [`Stack`] should only be used when the stack should strictly be limited to a given size and or life convince of life features provided by the [`Stack`].